BrentDean/8-Bit/README.md

 The goal is to design and build a simple 8-bit CPU on a custom PCB, then write a small toolchain in Python that:

 * Assembles a tiny educational ISA into opcodes.
-* Packs those opcodes (and eventually microcode) into the correct byte layout for 28C64 EEPROMs.
+* Packs those opcodes and the control ROM microcode (when I start changing/adding instructions) into the correct byte layout for 28C64 EEPROMs.
-* Lets me iterate quickly on instruction set design and control logic by just reprogramming ROMs.
+* Lets me quickly change the instruction set and control logic by reprogramming ROMs.

 The initial Instruction Set Architecture (ISA) and CPU design start from the classic Ben Eater 8-bit breadboard computer, but are adapted to a single-PCB layout.
-I’ve updated some of the IC choices (for availability and integration) and I’m building a more explicit software toolchain around it, including a Python-based assembler/ROM loader that directly targets the microcode and program EEPROMs.
+I’ve updated some of the IC choices (for better availability and functionality).

 ## Project Goals